capactio/capact/CONTRIBUTING.md

 Get familiar with additional documents, which are relevant for the contribution to this repository:

 - Learn how to [develop to this repository](./docs/development.md).
-- To read about automated pull request tests for this repository, see the [Capact CI and CD](./docs/ci.md) document.
+- Learn how pull request are tested via [Capact CI and CD system](./docs/ci.md).